Amazon rainforest: Remote sensing

 According to the World Wide Fund for Nature, the combination of climate change and deforestation increases the drying effect of dead trees that fuels forest fires.

 In 2010, the Amazon rainforest experienced another severe drought, in some ways more extreme than the 2005 drought.
 The affected region was approximately 1160000 sqmi of rainforest, compared with 734000 sqmi in 2005.
 The 2010 drought had three epicenters where vegetation died off, whereas in 2005, the drought was focused on the southwestern part.
 The findings were published in the journal Science.
 In a typical year, the Amazon absorbs 1.5 gigatons of carbon dioxide; during 2005 instead 5 gigatons were released and in 2010 8 gigatons were released.
 Additional severe droughts occurred in 2010, 2015, and 2016.

 In 2019 Brazil's protections of the Amazon rainforest were slashed, resulting in a severe loss of trees.
 According to Brazil's National Institute for Space Research (INPE), deforestation in the Brazilian Amazon rose more than 50% in the first three months of 2020 compared to the same three-month period in 2019.

 In 2020, a 17 percent rise was noted in the Amazon wildfires, marking the worst start to the fire season in a decade.
 The first 10 days of August 2020 witnessed 10,136 fires.
 An analysis of the government figures reflected 81 per cent increase in fires in federal reserves, in comparison with the same period in 2019.
 However, President Jair Bolsonaro turned down the existence of fires, calling it a "lie", despite the data produced by his own government.
 Satellites in September recorded 32,017 hotspots in the world's largest rainforest, a 61% rise from the same month in 2019.
-In addition, October saw a huge surge in the number of hotspots in the forest (more than 17,000 fires are burning in the Amazon's rainforest) - with more than double the amount detected in the same month last year.
+In addition, October saw a huge surge in the number of hotspots in the forest (more than 17,000 fires are burning in the Amazon's rainforest) – with more than double the amount detected in the same month last year.

+Possibility of forest-friendly economy

+Experts consider a forest-friendly economy the best method to sustain the Brazilian agricultural sector, because deforestation disrupts rainfall patterns and increases temperatures, hurting agriculture.
+This may lead to "agro-suicide."
+Even irrigation can not solve the problem, because for irrigation farmers need water, which is already in short supply.

+In 2023 the World Bank, published a report named: "A Balancing Act for Brazil's Amazonian States: An Economic Memorandum".
+The report stating that economic losses due to deforestation in Brazil could reach around 317 billion dollars per year, approximately 7 times higher in comparison to the cost of all commodities produced through deforestation, proposed non-deforestation based economic program in the region of the Amazon rainforest.

+Silvopasture (integrating trees, forage and grazing) can help to stop deforestation in the region.